VMware ESXi Patch Tracker

 On this site you can find extensive information about VMware ESXi (version 5.0 and later) patches as soon as they are released.
 All the information that is available here is created in a fully automated way and updated regularly (currently every hour), so that it is always up to date without requiring any manual intervention by me or anyone else!

 But that does not mean that you need to check this web site for updates every hour.
-You can easily subscribe to it through RSS/Atom feeds (one for each ESXi version and one combining all versions) or E-Mail.
+You can easily subscribe to it through RSS/Atom feeds (one for each ESXi version and one combining all versions).
 You can also follow the bot @ESXiPatches on Twitter that will automatically send out a tweet whenever an ESXi patch is released.
-All these subscription services are currently delivered through Google Feedburner.
-Use the links in the top right corner to access them!
+Use the links in the top right corner to access the subscription services!

 For each ESXi version (5.0, 5.1, 5.5, 6.0 and 6.5) the patch releases are listed sorted by date (latest first) with the names of the included Imageprofiles (standard- and security-only if available), their build numbers and all the VIB packages that are updated in each of the Imageprofiles.
 For each VIB package the new version number, a direct download link, and a link to the VMware Knowledge Base (KB) article that lists the changes in them are provided, along with their high-level category (bugfix, security or enhancement) and severity (general, important, critical or security).